AllenInstitute/deepinterpolation/README.rst

 # **Support**

 For bug and issues, please submit issue tickets on this repository.
-For installation and running support, join the slack channel (if invitation has expired: email to Jerome): https://join.slack.com/t/deepinterpolation/shared_invite/zt-rkmcw7h1-v8y0Grwe3fZg4m~DiAQVMg
+For installation and running support, we are trying to move to using the more public discussion forum on this repository (https://github.com/AllenInstitute/deepinterpolation/discussions).
+Alternatively you can join the slack channel where the past support history is saved (if invitation has expired: email to Jerome): https://join.slack.com/t/deepinterpolation/shared_invite/zt-rkmcw7h1-v8y0Grwe3fZg4m~DiAQVMg

 # **Installation**